prodsters/property_web_builder/README.md

 - Adding of Properties
 - Editing/Updating of Properties with photos, location and property features
 - Database Migrations and Seeder
-- Site Content: About, Contact, Terms and Conditions and Footer.
+- Site Content: About, Contact, Terms and Conditions, Footer, Privacy Policy, and Social Media Account Links.
 - Site Settings: Features, Property Types, Property States, and Currency.
+- Manage Users from the Backend

 Front-End